uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-The cartesian coordinate system is the default one in ggplot2.
+The Cartesian coordinate system is the default one in ggplot2.
 You could change the coordinate system to `coord_polar()` for circular visualisations, or to `coord_map()` to visualise spatial data.